Things to see and do at Swan Barn Farm

 Jacobs are a traditional old fashioned, hardy breed and manage the grassland in our orchard.
 Their fleeces are valued for spinning due to the natural colour variation and high quality of their wool.

-We now have Buff Sussex, Light Sussex and Speckled Sussex hens including a cockerel named Cornelius.
+We also have Buff and Light Sussex hens including a cockerel named Cornelius.
 They lay eggs for the volunteers and mainly munch on new grass and even the odd slug in the orchard.

 The woods provide a really good retreat for our wildlife.
 They're rich with birds, moths and mammals.
 The woodlands at Swan Barn Farm are characterised by mature oak with different aged copes of sweet chestnut and hazel.
 The woods are home to an array of specialist species including dormice and many species of bird including nightingales (link to nightingale article).
 The chestnut and hazel coppices are cut on a rotation (link to coppicing article), producing fencing and buildings materials used throughout the estate. (link to orchard house/speckled wood).

 You're very welcome to walk your dog here.
 There are lots of lovely footpaths for you and your furry friend.
 Please remember to take home any waste and to keep your dog under close control because of the grazing livestock.